michael-eddy/mcat/README.md

 # ls, you can list a dir
 mcat ls

-# or a specific dir
-mcat ls ~/Download

 # Show a document inline as an image
 mcat readme.md -i

+# Or HTML!
+mcat index.html -i

+# Just save?
+mcat index.html -o image > page.png

-# Show a document as an image inline with a dark theme
+# Show a document as an image inline with a different theme
-mcat presentation.pptx -id

-# Show a document as an image in the terminal with your own css
-mcat document.pdf -it "path/to/your/file.css"
+mcat main.rs another.rs -it monokai

 # Render a document to an image and save it
 mcat readme.md -o image > img.png